csarwi/taxglide/README.md

 ## Contributing

-To add support for new cantons or update tax rules:
+To add support for new cantons or municipalities:

-1. Create new configuration files in `configs/YEAR/`
-2. Update validation rules in `loader.py` if needed
+1. Edit `configs/YEAR/switzerland.yaml` to add:
+   - New canton entry under `cantons` section
+   - Municipality entries under the canton with their multipliers
-3. Run `taxglide validate --year YEAR` to verify
+2. Run `taxglide validate --year YEAR` to verify configuration
-4. Add tests for edge cases and known tax scenarios
+3. Use new location: `taxglide calc --canton new_canton --municipality new_municipality`
+4. No code changes required - the system automatically supports new locations!